lmorchard/masto-bot/README.md

 ## TODO

+- turn streaming events into onHandler calls in bot
+- turn notifictions into onHandler calls in bot
+- get git push working from bot
+- start building follow-friday shoutouts

 - multiple bots based on directories rather than env?
   - switch .env files for bot
 - periodic run to process notifications and send outbox